-This figure is a subset of the Total Number of Synchronous Program Sessions.
-See Synchronous Program Session definition for more information about counting program sessions.
+This figure is a subset of the Total Attendance at Live Programs.
+See Total Attendance at Live Programs for more information about counting program session attendance.

-Number of Synchronous General Interest Program Sessions (question 3.20)
+Number of General Interest Program Sessions (question 3.21a)

 A general interest program session is any planned event that is appropriate for any age group or multiple age groups.
 Include all-age, all-library, family, and intergenerational program sessions.
 Examples of these types of program sessions include, but are not limited to, family game nights, holiday events, storytelling programs, or chess clubs.
 Include all programs here that do not fit into the other age category elements.
 Each program session should only be counted in one age category based on its primary target audience; do not include program sessions here that have already been counted in earlier age category elements.
 Avoid including program sessions that are targeted at more than one non-adult age category (and are not targeted at adults); these should be counted in the child or young adult age category that best represents the target audience.
-This figure is a subset of the Total Number of Synchronous Program Sessions.
-See Synchronous Program Session definition for more information about counting program sessions.